benjystanton/interaction-design-training/accessibility.md

 ### Readable page titles and hackable urls
 Page titles should be descriptive and should match the `<h1>` (main heading) on the page.
 This helps users to orientate themselves.

-URLs should be designed so that users could navigate their way through a site by editing the website url in the browser address bar.
-For example the url for this page is http://www.benjystanton.co.uk/blog/research-findings-long-term/.
-A user might expect that if they only enter the last part of the
+URLs should be designed so that users could guess how to navigate their way through a site by editing the website url in the browser address bar.

 [Web accessibility & URLs](http://simplyaccessible.com/article/web-accessibility-and-urls/)